patka00/documentation/for-developers/quick-start-for-developers.md

 {% endhint %}

 {% hint style="success" %}
-Congratulation you requested the execution of [iexechub/vanityeth](https://hub.docker.com/r/iexechub/vanityeth) with the parameters `"beef"`.
-This should compute an Ethereum address starting with `0xbeef` .
+Congratulation you requested the execution of [iexechub/python-hello-world](https://hub.docker.com/repository/docker/iexechub/python-hello-world).
+This will generate an ASCII art greeting with your name.
 {% endhint %}

 Once the task is completed copy the taskid from `iexec app run` output \(taskid is a 32Bytes hexadecimal string\).